valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 And don't forget to share them with your team!
 You are all trying your best to make remote pair programming work, so if you felt the pain of your audio headset, most probably your colleagues would do as well.

-**9. Don't forget to interact with your co-located colleagues 👋**
+**9. Don't forget to interact with your collocated colleagues 👋**

-If you have more remote colleagues than co-located, there is a higher probability of doing remote pair programming.
+If you have more remote colleagues than collocated, there is a higher probability of doing remote pair programming.
 This can affect your relationships with your peer colleagues.
 If you are lucky, you will have lunch together.
 Otherwise, there is a risk to be days when you don't talk at all.